NASA Awards Opal AI $1M+ to Transform Wildfire Intelligence with Multimodal AI Systems

 Impact: FireVision dramatically accelerates situational awareness with real-time intelligence that outpaces traditional manual mapping and updates.

-• Incident Action Plans (IAP): Real-time fire behavior predictions and spread modeling directly integrated into your IAP development, enabling more accurate resource assignments and tactical objectives.
+Incident Action Plans (IAP): Real-time fire behavior predictions and spread modeling are directly integrated into your IAP development, enabling more accurate resource assignments and tactical objectives.

-• Pre-Fire Planning & Community Risk Assessment: Automated fuel load mapping and risk scoring enhances your Community Wildfire Protection Plan (CWPP) updates and pre-fire tactical planning
+Pre-Fire Planning & Community Risk Assessment: Automated fuel load mapping and risk scoring enhance your Community Wildfire Protection Plan (CWPP) updates and pre-fire tactical planning.

 For Electric Utilities